frictionlessdata/frictionless-py/README.md

 inspector.inspect('datapackage.json', preset='datapackage')
 ```

 A preset function proceses passed source and options and fills tables list for the following inspection.
-If any errors have happened a preset function should add them to errors list.
+If any issues have happened a preset function should add them to warnings list.

 #### Builtin presets